uwdata/latent-space-cartography/README.md

 - `i` maps back to the row index in the input matrix.
 - `name` is the name of this sample.
 For example, it is the word if your sample is a word.
 It can be the patient ID if your sample is the gene profile of a patient.

-You are free to provide other metadata columns, but remember to specify the schema in config files (details in the next section).
+You are free to provide other metadata columns, but remember to specify the schema in config files.

-Place the meta file in `<project_root>/deploy/data/<dataset>/meta.csv` and run the next step to import it into the database.
+Place the meta file as `<project_root>/deploy/data/<dataset>/meta.csv`.
+The installation script `use_data.py` will look into this location to import metadata into the appropriate database table.

-#### Database
-TODO: database

 ### Server Side Config